u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 ## Final: Feelings and Further Improvements

 The slow API that gets the post id is basically my biggest opponent while I was developing my program.
 It took me around 8.5 hours to gather 83000 submission ids, and 2 days and 7 hours to collect all of the data in total.
-As a result, each time I edit the codes and evaluate the produced data, I have to wait a long time.
+As a result, each time I edited the code and evaluated the produced data, I had to wait a long time.

 Returning to the code, it took 90-100 lines to complete the task, which I believe is moderate.
-Although my coding style is a little wordy, with transition variables that are only used once, it just makes it easier for me to understand what I have written after a day, and the nature of scraping data does not emphasize the script's operation speed, which was limited by the API already.
+Although my coding style is a little wordy, with transition variables that are only used once, it made it easier for me to understand what I had written after a day, and the nature of scraping data does not emphasize the script's operation speed, which was limited by the API already.

 ### Improvements